HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Splunk/README.md

 #### b.
 Create HEC Token
+- The HEC Token for this application was `uno_hec_token` , if you need to create a new HEC Token follow the below steps.
 - Create an HEC token in Splunk following the steps listed in this [documentation](https://docs.splunk.com/Documentation/Splunk/9.0.1/Data/UsetheHTTPEventCollector#Configure_HTTP_Event_Collector_on_Splunk_Enterprise).
 - Configure HEC token to send data to "uno-logs" index.
   >- Select "Settings"